hospitaljobsin/hospitaljobsin/README.md

 - add export applicants to XLSX button
 - add select option type applicant field
 - add pagination to job view metrics (normal connections should be enough??)

+- we need a separate resource that can return the searched jobs

+- if prompt is show me jobs satisfying XXX conditions, we get a tool call done to call the appropriate jobs. we handle that and show the result client side.
+- we can add other tools too, like showing current applications, saved jobs etc

 # PulseWork
 > *recruitment and job seeking for medical professionals*